balancer/balancer-v2-monorepo/pkg/deployments/tasks/scripts/20230130-ta-transition-migrator/readme.md

-# 2023-01-30 - GaugeAdder Migration Coordinator
+# 2023-01-30 - Timelock Authorizer Transition Migrator

 Deployment of the `TimelockAuthorizerTransitionMigrator`, responsible for migrating permissions granted to the old authorizer in the time period after the `TimelockAuthorizer` was deployed, while the old authorizer was still in use.